r18693616-source/ChessPilot/README.md

 - **Auto Move Execution**: Automatically plays the best move suggested by Stockfish.
 - **Graphical User Interface (GUI)**: Provides a user-friendly interface instead of terminal-based interaction.
 - **New Feature – ESC Key**: Allows the user to go back and select the playing color again.

----

-## ⚠️ Known Issues

-- **Accuracy**: The board detection accuracy depends on the image quality and piece positioning.
-- **Castling**: Not supported due to limitations in the current screenshot-based approach.
-- **Future Update**: The user will be prompted to indicate castling eligibility on each move via a tick mark.
+- **New Feature – Castling Support**: Users can now indicate castling rights via a tick mark before each move.

 ---